icons8/lunacy-docs/docs/text.md

 2. The **Text** menu.
 Includes all the settings available in the **Text** section of the Inspector, plus the **Convert to Outlines** command.
 This command also appears on the context menu.
 For details about converting text to outlines, click [here](#converting-text-to-vector-shapes).
 3. The **Edit object** button.
 The button appears when you select a text layer.
 Click this button to start editing the text.
 Alternatively, just press `Enter`.
 4. In the **Appearance** section you deal with <a href="https://docs.icons8.com/layerstyles/#text-styles" target="_blank">reusable text styles</a>.
 5. The **Generate text** button.
 A click over the button generates a random text.
-A click over the down arrowhead next to the button invokes the menu with text generation options.
-For details, click [here](#text-generation-and-text-snippets).
+A click over the down arrowhead next to the button invokes the menu with [text generation options](#text-generation-and-text-snippets).
 6. The **Advanced options** button.
-Opens a panel with such text options as letter case, numbered and bulleted lists, etc. For details, click [here](#advanced-text-options).
+Opens a [panel](#advanced-text-options) with such text options as letter case, numbered and bulleted lists, etc.

 ## Adding text layers